lavague-ai/LaVague/README.md

 This is an early project but could grow to democratize transparent and aligned AI models to undertake actions for the sake of users on the internet.
 We see the following key areas to explore:
-- Fine-tune a smaller model like a ``gemma-7b-it`` to be expert in Text2Action and run locally (current tests failed)
+- Fine-tune local models like a ``gemma-7b-it`` to be expert in Text2Action
 - Improve retrieval to make sure only relevant pieces of code are used for code generation
-- Support other browser engines or even other automation frameworks
+- Support other browser engines (playwright) or even other automation frameworks

 ## Contributing